The House in a Lab at the Forefront of Energy Efficiency

 It’s also not just about the type of house, and evolving technology is dramatically changing the energy system.
 Professor Swan says: “We’re getting into much more complicated territory where, for example, the price of electricity may go up and down during the day, we may have a battery and renewables, and rather than just consume electricity, we may store it and sell it later.”

 Such changes are part of a shift towards an energy system that is less dependent on the grid and moves away from fossil fuels.
-This smart energy revolution will be a key part of the solution to meeting UK targets including a ban on the sale of new petrol and diesel cars by 2040, and the broader 2050 net-zero carbon target.
+This smart energy revolution will be a key part of the solution to meeting UK targets including a ban on the sale of new petrol and diesel cars by 2035, and the broader 2050 net-zero carbon target.

-Projects like the Energy Houses are going to play a major role in re-shaping how energy is used, consumed and generated in the UK.
+Projects like the Energy Houses are going to play a major role in reshaping how energy is used, consumed and generated in the UK.

 • • •